Report: Memphis Energy Burden Greatest in U.S.

 MLGW responds

-The Memphis utility is aware of the high energy burden here, said Tamara Nolan, supervisor of corporate communications for MLGW.
+The Memphis utility is aware of the high energy burden here, said Tamara Nolen, supervisor of corporate communications for MLGW.

-“That’s why we have so many programs in place [to help customers], because of the housing stock,” Nolan said.
+“That’s why we have so many programs in place [to help customers], because of the housing stock,” Nolen said.
 “Homes in Memphis are older and many of them don’t have proper insulation.
 Some of them have cracks in the windows and doors.”

-Nolan said MLGW offers Project Care, which offers financial assistance to customers over 60 who cannot afford to make energy efficiency upgrades to their homes.
+Nolen said MLGW offers Project Care, which offers financial assistance to customers over 60 who cannot afford to make energy efficiency upgrades to their homes.
 The Energy Doctor program, she said, offers customers a home inspection for energy efficiency and also offers a free kit that includes items like caulk, and weather-stripping.
-Finally, Nolan said MLGW’s Eco Build program works with some builders to help insulate some homes.
+Finally, Nolen said MLGW’s Eco Build program works with some builders to help insulate some homes.

-Nolan said she is aware of the ACEE report and noted that MLGW president Jerry Collins will be at Tuesday’s meeting with the council.
+Nolen said she is aware of the ACEE report and noted that MLGW president Jerry Collins will be at Tuesday’s meeting with the council.
 However, she would not comment on the report.

 MLGW rate changes